ZhongPengQun2/ZhongPengQun2.github.io/docs/English/english-studying.md

 respond to cyber threats

 The minimum set of information

-It provides a comprehensive inventory of the software elements that make up a product

 increase transparency and help organizations better understand the composition of their software, identify vulnerabilities, and mitigate risks